jsdelivr/FontFamous/README.md

 Font Famous solves this problem by allowing you to simply include our CSS stylesheet and adding a class to any element you want to transform it into a scalable vector media logo.

 You can style these logos with CSS like you would any icon or font.

+Big thanks to Justin Dorfman @ MaxCDN, Dave Gandy @ Font Famous and all the folks who have inspired / helped this project get this far.